Imec releases Neuropixels neural probe to global neuroscience community

 elPrep is designed as a multi-threaded application that runs entirely in memory, avoids repeated file I/O, and merges the computation of data of several DNA sequencing preparation steps.
 As a result, in a typical run, elPrep is up to ten times faster than other software tools using the same resources.

-elPrep has been designed as a seamless replacement that delivers the exact same results as GATK4.0 developed by the Broad Institute. elPrep has been written in the Go programming language and is available through the open-source GNU Affero General Public License v3 (AGPL-3.0).
+elPrep has been designed as a seamless replacement that produces results like established state-of-the-art genome analysis programs such as SAMtools, Picard and GATK4®. elPrep has been written in the Go programming language and is available through the open-source GNU Affero General Public License v3 (AGPL-3.0).
 Read the press release here.

 Imec and RVO-Society welcome 11 engaged youngsters at ‘YOUCA’ Action Day 2018